Myth of creativity: more reading

 ● Money Is a Creativity Motivator

 Money as a prize or a form of compensation is a common way of motivating people to attain their goals.
 However, in this situation, people spend time on working out how to earn more money, so they tend to evade risk.
-In Amabile’s research, people are more valued when the work environment supports creativity.
-Therefore, people can be deeply engaged in their work and be at their most creative when they fully unleash their skill and passion.
+In Amabile’s research, people are valued more when the work environment supports creativity.
+Therefore, people can be deeply engaged in their work and be at their most creative self when they fully unleash their skill and passion.

 ● Time Pressure Fuels Creativity

 Some people believe that time pressure stimulates them to be creative.
 However, the opposite is true, because people can’t pay much attention to a problem if they are under time pressure.
 When people are under pressure, their creativity goes down and this situation can continue for about two days.
 Sometimes, time is not the main problem.
 Distractions matter too.
 If people can concentrate on their work, creativity is unlimited, even if they are urgently busy.

 ● Fear Forces Breakthroughs

 Some examples show that people change themselves into a creative person or someone with aspirations after they have gone through fear, sadness or depression.
 This is true, yet it’s not general.
 According to Amabile’s research, people come up with a breakthrough creative idea when they have been happy for a few days.
 This means that you may have a better chance of a great creative idea if you felt excited the day before.